OUTLOOK Saudi Arabia: ‘Not Good For 15 to 20 Years’, Says an Analyst (Video)

 Syed draws some comparisons between KSA and Pakistan –old traditional allies with history of bonhomie on most issues including Afghanistan.

 In our view it is okay to club them together, as both the countries don’t have a marriage of convenience or an arranged one.
-The wedlock has been a natural one (kind of tongue and groove for last 70 years, some observers say) –notwithstanding the see saw of an unhinged geopolitical rivalry unleashed in the region post pandemic, the two are proverbially in a “marriage made in heaven”.
+The wedlock has been a natural one (kind of tongue and groove for last 70 years, some observers say) –notwithstanding the see saw of an unhinged geopolitical rivalry unleashed in the region post pandemic, the two are proverbially in “a marriage made in heaven”.

 Syed’s horizon view is: “Saudi Arabia and Pakistan (are) (will be) in the same situation for the next 15 to 20 years”.